josedelrio85/grav_blog/README.md

 * Don't forget to run `npm install` when the project is started.
 You need to execute it in the folder where the `package.json` file is located.

+* Now there is a folder under `/user` called `/localhost`.
+Inside this folder there is configuration for development environment.
+You should use `http://localhost:port` as route to can use its parameters.

 ## Steps after deploying in prod environment

 There are some steps to consider after deploying the project in prod environment